MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 ## How MMS works

 When MMS is triggered for a given user, a migration request for that user is placed in a queue.
-To avoid any race conditions, the queued request is deliberately not processed until at least 90 minutes have gone by.
+To avoid any race conditions, the queued request is deliberately not processed until at least 90 minutes have passed by.
 Once MMS processes the request, it performs the following tasks:

 1. It searches that user’s mailbox for all existing meetings organized by that user and scheduled in the future.
 2. Based on the information found in the user’s mailbox, it either updates or schedules new meetings in Teams for that user, depending on the exact scenario.
 3. In the email message, it replaces the online meeting block in the meeting details.
 4. It sends the updated version of that meeting to all meeting recipients on behalf of the meeting organizer.
-Meeting invitees will receive a meeting update with updated meeting coordinates in their email.
+Meeting invitees receive a meeting update with updated meeting coordinates in their email.

     ![The meeting block that gets updated by MMS.](../images/210a03ee-30c1-46f3-808f-4c2ebdaa3ea1.png)

 From the time MMS is triggered, it typically takes about 2 hours until the user’s meetings are migrated.
 However, if the user has a large number of meetings, it might take longer.
-If MMS encounters an error migrating one or more meetings for the user, it will periodically retry up to 9 times over the span of 24 hours.
+If MMS encounters an error migrating one or more meetings for the user, it periodically retries up to nine times over the span of 24 hours.

 **Notes**:

 - MMS replaces everything in the online meeting information block when a meeting is migrated.
-Therefore, if a user has edited that block, their changes will be overwritten.
+Therefore, if a user has edited that block, their changes are overwritten.
 Any content they have in the meeting details outside of the online meeting information block won't be affected.
 This means any files attached to the meeting invite will still be included.
 - Only the Skype for Business or Microsoft Teams meetings that were scheduled by clicking the **Add Skype meeting** button in Outlook on the Web or by using the Skype Meeting add-in for Outlook are migrated.
-If a user copies and pastes the Skype online meeting information from one meeting to a new meeting, that new meeting won't be updated since there is no meeting in the original service.
+If a user copies and pastes the Skype online meeting information from one meeting to a new meeting, that new meeting won't be updated since there's no meeting in the original service.
 - Meeting content that was created or attached to the meeting (whiteboards, polls, and so on) won't be retained after MMS runs.
 If your meeting organizers have attached content to the meetings in advance, the content will need to be recreated after MMS runs.
-- The link to the shared meeting notes in the calendar item and also from within the Skype meeting also will be overwritten.
-Note that the actual meeting notes stored in OneNote will still be there; it is only the link to the shared notes that is overwritten.
+- The link to the shared meeting notes in the calendar item and also from within the Skype meeting are overwritten.
+The actual meeting notes stored in OneNote will still be there; it's only the link to the shared notes that is overwritten.
-- Meetings with more than 250 attendees (including the organizer) won't be migrated.
+- Meetings with more than 250 attendees (including the organizer) will not be migrated.
 - Some UNICODE characters in the body of the invite might be incorrectly updated to one of the following special characters: ï, ¿, ½, �.

 ## Triggering MMS for a user